Articles of Incorporation and Rules

 4. The Chairperson may suspend speech when he/she determines that there is an unavoidable and important reason for the operation of the General Meeting of Representatives

-(Explanation of Questions)
+(Explanation of questions)

 2. Explanations for questions from representatives shall be given by the chairman or a person designated by the chairman in the case of questions regarding agenda items proposed by the board of directors, and by the auditor or a person designated by the auditor in the case of questions regarding agenda items or audits proposed by the auditor.
 However, in the following cases, a representative may refuse to provide an explanation for a question by stating the reason